 See my Photographic Guide to the Lifecycle of an Aurora for a full explanation the phases of a Polar Substorm and photographs of how each phase appears on camera.

-K is a measure of how much geomagnetic disturbance there is at a particular location on the globe in a 3-hour period.
+K is an average measure of how much geomagnetic disturbance there is at a particular location on the globe in a 3-hour period.

 Kp is an average of K readings from across the planet.
 Kp values are used for global scientific studies and have no practical use for aurora-hunters wishing to see the lights in the UK.
 We could have a major substorm in progress in the UK but other parts of the world are calm, so when averaged out the Kp becomes very low.
 What is important for aurora-hunters is actual value at magnetometers around 10 degrees North of their own location.
 To use an analogy, say the Kp was the average temperature in every capital city in the world in a three hour period, then what use would it be in finding out whether it is frosty in London at the moment?